lineklemensen/PRJ3/docs/report/08 - Tests/Tests.md

 \newline
 In order to validate its correctness, a hardcoded 2D map was made with the same dimensions and obstacles used for field test of the car.
 The tests consisted of a pair of start and end coordiantes, which always was the same, along with an expected path lenght (measured in number of grid steps).
 The goal during tesint was to confirm the following. \newline

-Astar returns a path whenever a valid route exists. \newline
+Astar returns a path whenever a valid route exists.
-\newline
-The returned paths always avoid the obstacles. \newline
+The returned paths always avoid the obstacles.
-\newline
-The algorithm correctly identifies when no valid route exists. \newline
+The algorithm correctly identifies when no valid route exists.
-\newline
-The path found is the optimal, shortest, path for the given configuration. \newline
+The path found is the optimal, shortest, path for the given configuration.
-\newline

 **Basic functionality tests**